Skip to content

 Streaming progress

-The onUpdate callback emits a partial ToolResult as a ToolUpdate event while the tool runs — for a progress bar, a spinner, or streamed output.
-It is valid only for the duration of the call.
+The onProgress callback emits a non-terminal ToolProgress as a ToolUpdate event while the tool runs — for a progress bar, a spinner, or streamed output.
+It cannot carry an outcome or terminate the run.
+The callback is valid only for the duration of Execute; late updates after Execute returns are ignored.

-Execute: func(ctx context.Context, callID string, args json.RawMessage, onUpdate func(agent.ToolResult)) (agent.ToolResult, error) {
+Execute: func(ctx context.Context, callID string, args json.RawMessage, onProgress func(agent.ToolProgress)) (agent.ToolResult, error) {

 rows := query(ctx)